saltkid/gorn/README.md

         |__ ...
 ```
 *where `...` may mean media files or subdirectories like extras, specials, subs, etc*

+Note that there can be multiple series/movie subroots in the same root directory.

 For more information about Subroot (series/movies) Directory Structures, see [this wiki page](https://github.com/saltkid/gorn/wiki/Directory-Structure)